TCBC RIDE SAFETY RULES AND RECOMMENDATIONS

 - All riders are required to properly wear an approved helmet while riding on any TCBC ride.

 - Personal listening devices (MP3 players, I-Pods, earbuds, headphones, etc.) are not allowed on TCBC rides.

-- The use of cell phones is prohibited while riding.
+- The making of and answering calls on a cell phone is prohibited while riding.

 - On night rides every bicycle must be equipped with a proper operating headlight and taillight.

-- Small children who are not riding a bike must be in a child seat affixed to the bike, on a tag-a-long or in an attached bike trailer.
+- Small children who are not riding a bike must wear an approved helmet and be in a child seat affixed to the bike, on a tag-a-long or in an attached bike trailer.

 - TCBC members must sign the Ride Report at the beginning of each ride in order to be covered by the Club’s medical and liability insurance and to be counted as a participant in that ride.

 - TCBC members must sign a waiver each year upon the renewal of his or her membership.

 - Non-members are covered by the Club’s insurance only on their first ride.